lukasg-mp4/Pallet-Card-Manager-XP-Style/readme.md

 This application serves as a centralized tool for warehouse or inventory environments.
 It allows users to manage multiple sheets of inventory data, import external datasets via Excel (currently designed for 1 unique format), track modification history, and interface directly with Windows print spoolers for precise label generation.

-The software was originally developed as a monolithic script and has been extensively refactored into a scalable, object-oriented codebase to ensure maintainability and extensibility.

 ## Key Features

 * **Custom UI Engine:** A high-performance, canvas-based rendering engine built on Tkinter.
 It draws custom grids, headers, and window controls (Title Bars, Resize Handles) to strictly adhere to a specific visual design language (Windows XP) independent of the host OS theme.